Shahbaaz-Nabi/iamnabi/README.md

 - 👋 Hi, I’m Shahbaaz Nabi
 - 👀 I’m interested in data analyst
 - 🌱 I’m currently learning Google data analyst
-- 💞️ I’m looking to collaborate on data analyst and data scienctist.
+- 💞️ I’m looking to collaborate on data analyst and data Scientist.

 <!---
 iamnabi/iamnabi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.